natematias/SOC412/2-cornhole-challenge/README.md

 * Acquire all materials for the experiment and **do a test run** of the study
   * Time things so you can be sure to fit the study procedures in the available time
 * Schedule **an event for the the experiment** and invite people to join.
-The event should be 10 people or more.
+The event should be 12 people or more.
+You will need to **conduct a version of this event at least two times**.
   * The venue should be large enough for two versions of the game in question
+  * You will want a small table for providing people with consent information to read, and where they can complete the form
+  * You may also want a chair or table for the people who are entering scores
   * You may also wish to set up a screen in the venue, where you can display any results
 * This study can be conducted in two ways:
   * As a group event where everyone shows up for a period of time and conducts the study together